A bone-density test is a way to measure the strength of your bones. The test, called a DEXA scan, is a kind of X-ray.

 The most common drugs to treat bone loss are Fosamax (generic alendronate), Boniva (generic ibandronate), and Actonel (generic risendronate).

-These drugs have many risks.
+These drugs have many risks and are over-prescribed.
 Common side effects include upset stomach, difficulty swallowing, and heartburn.
-Rare side effects include bone, eye, joint, and muscle pain, cracks in the thighbones, bone loss in the jaw, and heart rhythm problems.
+Rare side effects include bone, eye, joint, and muscle pain, cracks in the femur (thighbone), bone loss in the jaw, and heart rhythm problems.

 Other drugs used to treat bone loss also have risks, including blood clots, heart attacks, strokes, and serious infections.